 Goal: To grow in human and Christian maturity so as to respond freely with greater clarity to one’s vocation.

 The postulancy is the time of immediate preparation for the novitiate.
 It is a time of personal spiritual growth and ministry experience.
-During this period the candidate will endeavour to deepen her understanding of God`s call.
+During this period the candidate will endeavor to deepen her understanding of God`s call.
 The work of formation will be intensified by a deeper experience of prayer, community life and the apostolate; by a more accurate doctrinal preparation and a progressive assimilation of the spirit of Don Bosco and of Mother Mazzarello.

-Goal: To deepen one’s vocational experience and gradually, but decisively make those detachments spoken of in the Gospel which are indispensible for a true personal meeting with Christ and a more generous dedication to the mission among the young people.
+Goal: To deepen one’s vocational experience and gradually, but decisively make those detachments spoken of in the Gospel which are indispensable for a true personal meeting with Christ and a more generous dedication to the mission among the young people.

 The journey of formal commitment begins in the novitiate.
 Through reflection on the Word of God, diligent study and assimilation of the Constitutions, daily effort in self-discipline, and the integration of work and prayer, the novice will understand ever better the demands of the following of Christ in our Salesian vocation.
 Through participation in community life and suitable apostolic experience she will become aware of the sense of mission.